How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 You can also share your survey on your social media accounts or, better, on the social media groups or forums that cover the topic related to the product or service you want to validate.

-If you prove that you have enough big market with potential customers that are starving for your solution and are willing to pay you for your solution, then your business idea has passed the market validation process.
-Now, you can continue to the next stage of the validation process.
+If you prove that you have a big market with customers who are starving for your solution and are willing to pay you for your solution, then your business idea has passed the market validation stage.
+Now, you can continue to the next stage of the validation.

 2. Idea validation stage